 \section{Introduction}

 Let ${\mathfrak g}$ be a classical simple Lie superalgebra over ${\mathbb C}$ and $G$ be the corresponding supergroup (scheme) with $\text{Lie }G={\mathfrak g}$.
 Given a parabolic subgroup scheme $P$, a major open question has been to compute the higher sheaf cohomology group $R^{j}\text{ind}_{P}^{G} N$ for $j\geq 0$ where $N$ is a finite-dimensional $P$-module.
-General theory on this topic can be found in \cite{Zubkov}, and some computations for Lie superalgebras such as $\mathfrak{gl}(m|n)$, $\mathfrak{osp}(m|2n)$, and $\mathfrak{q}(n)$ are presented in \cite{GrS1,GrS2,P,PS,S1,S2}.
+General theory on this topic can be found in \cite{Zubkov}, and some computations for Lie superalgebras such as $\mathfrak{gl}(m|n)$, $\mathfrak{osp}(m|2n)$, and $\mathfrak{q}(n)$ are presented in \cite{Zubkov,GrS1,GrS2,P,PS,S1,S2}.
 For reductive algebraic groups, when $P$ is a Borel subgroup and $N$ is a one-dimensional module, the answer is given by the classical Bott-Borel-Weil (BBW) theorem.

-In this paper we introduce parabolic subsupergroups $P=B$ such that the higher sheaf cohomology $R^{j}\text{ind}_{B}^{G} (-)$ can be computed using data from BBW theorem.
+In this paper we introduce parabolic subsupergroups $P=B$ such that the higher sheaf cohomology $R^{j}\text{ind}_{B}^{G} (-)$ can be computed using data from the BBW theorem.
 These subgroups are obtained by using the detecting subalgebras via the stable action of $G_{\0}$ on ${\mathfrak g}_{\1}$.
 The striking features about these subalgebras is the interplay between the even roots and the odd roots with their associated finite reflection groups, and the fact that our approach allows for a uniform treatment of all classical simple Lie superalgebras.
 In particular as a byproduct of our work, we obtain an important computation of the higher sheaf cohomology groups of $G/B$ for the trivial line bundle: ${\mathcal H}^{j}(G/B,{\mathcal L}(0)):= R^{j}\text{ind}_{B}^{G} {\mathbb C}$ for $j\geq 0$ (cf. Theorem~\ref{T:Poincareseriesequal}).